-This is an early intervention program, through the health department that is designed to meet the needs of infants and toddlers, up to age 3, that have disabilities and developmental delays.
+This is an early intervention program, through the health department designed to meet the needs of infants and toddlers, up to age 3, who have disabilities and developmental delays.
 Services are offered at no charge to the families and can be offered in their home or day care.
 Services include: